-$EMF = -N \cdot \Delta \Phi / \Delta t$
+$$EMF = -N \cdot \Delta\Phi/\Delta t$$

-where N is the number of turns in the coil, $\Delta \Phi$ is the change of the magnetic flux through the coil in each time step Δt .
-The equivalent circuit model is defined based on a look-up table and imported into Twin Builder for system-level simulations (see Fig. 5).
+where N is the number of turns in the coil, $\Delta\Phi$ is the change of the magnetic flux through the coil in each time step Δt .
+The results of the parametric solutions are used to define a look-up table for the equivalent circuit model, which is imported into Twin Builder for system-level simulations.
+The dynamics of the harvester are implemented as a lumped element model in Twin Builder.
+Furthermore, a simple load circuit is connected to the equivalent circuit model (see Figure 6).